Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Other routine expenditures, such as subscription services and cable

-The above are examples of monthly expenses.
-Your personal finances may reflect other recurring expenditures that you've built into your monthly budget.
+The above are examples of monthly expenses, however, your personal finances may reflect other recurring expenditures that you've built into your monthly budget.
+For instance, personal care, such as haircuts, manicures and pedicures, may not be a precise monthly expense, but it is something you budget for every six weeks or so.

 Why monitoring your monthly expenses is important